vexmane/cdeux/README.md

 <h2> How to build: </h2>
 You will need any C compiler.
 To build with gcc simply run 'gcc .\cdeux.c -o cdeux'

+<h2> Issues: </h2>
+- The code is messy.
+- If you try to break it you will probably break it.